danaia/archeonGUI/README.md

 ### One-Click IDE Setup

-ArcheonGUI includes a built-in **Setup Modal** that configures AI rules for your preferred IDE in seconds:
+Archeon includes a built-in **Setup Modal** that configures AI rules for your preferred IDE in seconds:

 1. Click the **"Setup"** button in the terminal panel
 2. Choose a setup mode: **Rules Only**, **Install CLI**, or **Shapes**